hueyy/pdf_scout/README.md

 ### Tests

 There are snapshot tests.
-Input PDFs are not provided at the moment, so you will have to populate the `/pdf` folder manually:
+Input PDFs are not provided at the moment, so you will have to populate the `/pdf` folder manually using the relevant sources (you may want to consider using [Clerkent](https://clerkent.huey.xyz) to download the unreported versions of judgments):

 ```bash
 poetry run pytest